How is this tackling the climate crisis?

 The council aims to be net zero carbon by 2050, and the scheme is putting vulnerable communities at the heart of its climate response.
 The work is funded by the Government’s Green Homes Grant Local Authority Delivery Scheme.

-National government funding is needed but can be difficult to manage:
+National government funding is needed but can be difficult to manage.

 A large challenge for this project is co-ordinating and spending central government finance.
 LADS has offered significant funding, but it’s been difficult to manage the short funding cycles and time windows for awarded money to be spent.
 This means it can be more difficult to set up supply chains with contractors.

-Action needed to secure supply of materials:
+Action is needed to secure consistent supply of materials.

 Supply chain for raw materials has been inconsistent, which has posed significant long-term challenges to this project.
 A key action taken by the council to overcome aspects of this threat was to buy using a framework agreement through Energy Efficiency East Midlands, which allowed price freezes that meant supply chains could remain in place in times of raw material shortages.